Climate System Analysis Group

 The Climate Centre (RCCCC) is a specialist reference centre of the International Federation of Red Cross and Red Crescent societies.
 The RCCCC helps provide climate information to reduce climate related risks for vulnerable communities.
 This group will play a strong role in coordinating city learning activities.

 Stockholm Environment Institute, Oxford

 The SEI Oxford group works on issues of adaptive management and governance, particularly related to climatic risks and vulnerabilities, with expertise in water, food security, disaster risk reduction and livelihoods.
 We also have a growing contribution to the economics of climate vulnerability, impacts and adaptation.

-SEI has been/will be involved in:
+SEI is involved in:

 i) the proposal development and planning tasks and cluster work plans;

-ii) co-leading the cluster on decision making and urban governance;
+ii) co-leading the cluster on decision-making and urban governance;

 iii) leading tasks on reviewing decision methods, cataloguing adaptation options and identifying climate change entry points in decision-making; and